2006 UEFA Champions League final: Second half

 At half-time, Barcelona replaced Edmílson, who had picked up an injury in the first half, with Andrés Iniesta.
 Almunia saved a shot from Iniesta six minutes into the half.

 After 61 minutes, Barcelona substituted Van Bommel for Larsson.
 Minutes later, Alexander Hleb received a pass from Henry but shot wide of the goal.
-Arsenal began to press forward and both Henry and Ljungberg saw shots saved; Henry then had another chance to score after being put through by Hleb, but he shot straight at Valdés.
+Arsenal began to press forward and both Henry and Ljungberg saw shots saved; Henry then had another chance to score on the counter after being put through by Hleb, but his scuffed shot was straight at Valdés.
 Following this attack, Oleguer was replaced by Juliano Belletti, and Arsenal replaced Cesc Fàbregas with Mathieu Flamini.

 Next, Iniesta sent a pass through the inside-left channel to Larsson whose one-touch, right-footed lay-off quickly released Eto'o to equalise for Barcelona.
 Four minutes later, Larsson was again the provider, playing a one-two with Belletti in the inside-right channel, before the Brazilian full-back shot right-footed through Almunia's legs to score at the near post.

 The remaining minutes saw Arsenal replace Hleb with Reyes in an attempt to equalise, but Barcelona had the best chance during this period, only for Giuly to hit his shot straight at Almunia.
 Following this, Larsson impeded the Arsenal goalkeeper and was cautioned.
 The match finished soon after with Barcelona winning 2–1.
 With this defeat, Arsenal became the first English club and third overall – after Hamburger SV and Fiorentina – to have been runner-up in all three major European competitions (European Champion Clubs' Cup/UEFA Champions League, UEFA Cup/UEFA Europa League, and the now-defunct Cup Winners' Cup).